 Our research activities involve the modelling and analysis of complex biological, ecological and socioeconomic systems.
 We are particularly interested in the organisation of such complex adaptive systems and in their emergent properties.
 We typically develop and work with continuous-time, differential equation models and we touch on aspects pertaining to systems theory, nonlinear dynamics, collective behaviour, evolution, and adaptation.
-Some of our current projects focus on the biogeochemical cycling of carbon, nutrient acquisition mechanisms, biogenic calcification, ocean acidification, trait adaptation, and evolution of cooperation in humans.
+Some of our current projects focus on biodiversitiy, incuding biodiversity and ecosystem function relationships, biogeochemical cycling of carbon, biogenic calcification and ocean acidification, impact of pollution on seabirds and marine megafauna, trait adaptation, behavioural economics, and collapse of societies.
+Plankton ecosystems, coral reefs, and human-resource interactions are currently at the centre of our research activities.

 The Slow Demise of Easter Island